emmett-framework/severus/docs/quickstart.md

 Translations
 ------------

 Severus gives you two different ways of handling your translations: using strings directly or mapping keys to identify which string you want to translate.
-While the first option gives you a quick way to start translating your words, the second one is appropriate when the complexity and the amount of the translation increases in your daily usage.
+While the first option gives you a quick way to start translating your texts, the second one is convenient when the complexity and the amount of translations rises in your daily usage.

 Let's see the two approaches separately.

 ### Using strings directly

 The quickiest way to use Severus is to start writing your translations using strings directly.
-This allows you to just write the translation files for the languages you want to translate, and the convenient pattern is to use JSON files.
+This allows you to just write translation files for the languages you want to translate, and the convenient pattern for such purpose is to use JSON files.

 Let's say we want to translate some strings from English, our default language, to Italian.
-Then we can write down an *it.json* file in our translations directory with this contents:
+Then we can write down an *it.json* file in our translations directory with these contents:

 ```json
 {